ShlomiHillel/ShlomiHillel/README.md

-## 👋 Hi, I’m Shlomi Hillel
+# 👋 Hi, I’m Shlomi Hillel
 - 🌱 I’m currently learning full stack dev at a coding bootcamp
-- 👀 I’m interested in technology in all its forms
+- 👀 I’m interested in technology in all its forms.

 <!---